Back Rows - Five of the Best Row Exercises to Add to Your Routine

 If you want to know why back rows are the go-to exercise for adding thickness, muscle, and strength to your back, you will want to read this article.

-Ahead, we’ve got a host of row variations that you can implement into your current training program for building slabs of lean muscle mass.
+Ahead, we’ll show you five of the best row exercises that you can implement into your current training program for building lean muscle mass.

 But, before we get to those variations, let’s discuss a little bit more about why you should be prioritizing rowing in your training.

 Why Horizontal Pulls Are Better than Vertical Pulls

 According to many strength and conditioning coaches, including Dr. John Rusin, athletes should prioritize horizontal pulling exercises like rows over vertical pulling exercises (i.e. pull ups) in order keep their shoulders healthy.

 “If you aren’t rowing two or three times as much as you are pulling up you are leaving your shoulder health to chance.”

 In other words, horizontal pulls like rows should be the backbone of your back workouts.
 Go hard and heavy with all manner of rows at the outset of your workout, and save the pull-ups, chin-ups, and lat pulldowns for the end of your workout.

 Your joints will be better prepared for the work, and you can get away with lighter weight than if you started your workout with vertical pulls, which is a big win for your long-term shoulder health.

 With that being said, let’s get to the best back row exercises for building a thick, wide back.